 But why is tailgating considered a serious security threat?
-We will explore how tailgating occurs, the signs to watch out for, how it can lead to data breaches, and most importantly, how you can prevent it from happening in your organization.
+We will explore how tailgating occurs, the signs to watch out for, how it can lead to data breaches, and most importantly, how you can prevent it from happening in your organisation.

 What is tailgating in cyber security?